piranna/piranna.github.io/_posts/2025-09-29-Bringing-Class-Based-Views-to-Fastify-(Inspired-by-Django).md

 ## About Mixins

 One of the nice parts of Django CBVs is inheritance and mixins.
-Javascript (and by extension TypeScript) doesn’t allow multiple inheritance, but you can achieve similar results on ES6 classes with **class factories**:
+JavaScript (and by extension TypeScript) doesn’t allow multiple inheritance, but you can achieve similar results on ES6 classes with **class factories**: